aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/paragraphs/get-font/_index.md

 weight: 70
 ---

-This REST API allows you to get the font of a run.
+This REST API retrieves a `Font` of a `Run`.

 The resource properties are the following:

 |Property Name|Type|Description|
 | :- | :- | :- |